Here’s your diagnosis. Go home and read these pamphlets.

 Important!
 List any food allergies and what happens when you encounter that item.

 For example, I’m allergic to peanuts and I go into anaphylaxis when I touch anything with peanuts.
 Or, I’m afraid my mother-in-law is trying to poison me by hiding shellfish in my soup.

 The more you share with your nutritionist, the easier it will be to craft a meal plan that works for you.
 I know what you’re thinking, I’m not going on a diet.

 This isn’t a diet in the traditional sense of the word.
 When your life is changed involuntarily, the way you used to do things will also change.

 Make good use of your care team.
 If you want them to prioritize you in their busy practice, engage them in the process of completing the sections above.
-This way you come out with an actionable plan for everyone to follow.
+This way you come out with an actionable self care plan for everyone to follow.

 What ideas for self care would you include in your self care plan?
 Tell me in the comments below.